 After a futures contract position is opened, the value of the contract is marked to market daily.
 If the futures contract price changes to the extent that the margin on deposit does not satisfy price changes, additional payments will be required.
 Conversely, change in the contract value may reduce the required margin, resulting in a repayment of excess margin to the contract holder.
 Variation margin payments are made to and from the futures broker for as long as the contract remains open.
 In such case, a Select Sector SPDR Fund would expect to earn interest income on its margin deposits.
 Although some futures contracts call for making or taking delivery of the underlying commodity, generally these obligations are closed out prior to delivery by offsetting purchases or sales of matching futures contracts (involving the same exchange, underlying commodity, security or index and delivery month).
-If an offsetting purchase price is less than the original sale price, a Select Sector SPDR Fund realizes a capital loss.
+If an offsetting purchase price is less than the original sale price, a Select Sector SPDR Fund realizes a capital gain, or if it is more, the Select Sector SPDR Fund realizes a capital loss.
 Conversely, if an offsetting sale price is more than the original purchase price, a Select Sector SPDR Fund realizes a capital gain, or if it is less, the Select Sector SPDR Fund realizes a capital loss.
 The transaction costs also must be included in these calculations.